-He holds a Bachelor's Degree in Commerce majoring in Finance from San Diego State University, USA.
-He is a Deputy Chairman of Al Jazeera Services Co.
-SAOG, Deputy Chairman of Al Maha Ceramics and board member of Voltamp Energy SAOG and Almondz Global Securities Limited (India).
-He is the Managing Director in Mustafa Sultan Enterprises LLC.
-He is a member of the Young Presidents' Organization.
-He is also the Honorary Council of Finland In Oman.
+He holds a Bachelor Degree in Commerce majoring in Finance from San Diego State University, USA.
+He is Chairman of Voltamp Transformers Oman SAOC, Deputy Chairman of Al Jazeera Services Co.
+SAOG, Deputy Chairman of Al Maha Ceramics Co.
+SAOG and Board member of Voltamp Energy SAOG, Almondz Global Securities Limited (India) and Fisheries Development Oman SAOC (FDO).
+He is Managing Director in Mustafa Sultan Enterprises LLC.
+He is a member of the Young Presidents' Organisation.
+He is also the Honorary Consul of Finland in Oman.